-Furthermore, in 2010 the installation of a fifth 17 MW gas turbine unit started, which is planned for commissioning in 2011.
+In 2011, the construction of a fifth 17 MW gas turbine unit was completed.
 The addition of this natural gas fed unit at the high performance Electricity and Steam Cogeneration Power Plant of the Refinery, will ensure its full energy self-sufficiency.